 To quantify disaggregation, our goal was to compare the particle size-abundance spectrum at each depth to a prediction of the null hypothesis, that it is simply governed by the effects of sinking and remineralization reshaping the spectrum observed shallower in the water column.
 This prediction is generated using the particle remineralization and sinking model (PRiSM), modified from DeVries et al. (2014), applied to the shallower spectrum as an initial condition.
 The difference between the null hypotheses prediction and observation indicates of the role of processes not accounted for in PRiSM, such as disaggregation, aggregation, and active or advective transport of particles with a different size spectrum than the ones seen at the deeper depth.

 In practice we expanded the previous numerical implementation of PRiSM to allow for particle size distribution spectra with particle-size bins that match those obtained by the UVP, and to return estimates of the number of particles in those same size bins (Text S1).
-The model was accepts inputs of particle size distributions at each depth, and changes in particle flux between each depth and the depth-bin one depth deeper in the water column.
-The model optimizaes a particle remineralization rate that would result in that observed flux loss.
-It finally returns a “predicted” particle size distribution spectrum that has total flux equal to the flux of the observed deeper spectrum, that would be expected if the shallower spectrum only sank and remineralized.
-In cases where flux increases, with depth, particles are assumed to put on mass, rather than loose mass following a negative remineralization rate.
-While there is not biological basis for “negative remineralization”, flux increases in the model tend to be close to zero, and this negative remineralization allows our null model to be robust to flux increases when they occur.
+The model accepts inputs of particle size distributions at each depth, and changes in particle flux between each depth and the depth-bin one depth deeper in the water column.
+The model optimizes a particle remineralization rate that would result in that observed flux loss.
+It finally returns a “predicted” particle size distribution spectrum that has total flux equal to the flux of the observed deeper spectrum that would be expected if the shallower spectrum only sank and remineralized.
+In cases where flux increases with depth, particles are assumed to put on mass rather than lose mass following a negative remineralization rate.
+While there is no biological basis for “negative remineralization”, flux increases in the model tend to be close to zero, and this negative remineralization allows our null model to be robust to flux increases when they occur.

 Results